AYUSH-2004/IMAGECOMPRESSOR/README.md

 Alternatively, click the upload area to open the file selector and choose your images.

 Compression: The tool will automatically start compressing the images.
 You can monitor the progress for each file.
+Similarly, it works for conversion.

 **Download:**

-Once an image is compressed, a "Download" button will appear next to it.
+Once an image is compressed or converted, a "Download" button will appear next to it.
 Click it to save the individual file.

-To download all compressed images at once, click the "Download All" button, which will save them in a single .zip archive.
+To download all compressed images or converted PDF or images  at once, click the "Download All" button, which will save them in a single .zip archive.

 Start Over: Click the "Clear" button to remove all files and start a new session.